SophieDeBenedetto/blog/posts/telemetry_part_one.md

 Further, Telemetry provides a number of reporting clients, including a StatsD reporter, that we can plug into our `Telemetry.Metrics` module for free metrics reporting to StatsD _or_ DogStatsD, allowing us to take advantage of event metadata with tagging.

-In the [next post](TBD), we'll leverage Telemetry Metrics and the Telemetry Statsd Reporter to observe, format and report the Telemetry event we established here.
+In the next post, we'll leverage `Telemetry.Metrics` and the `TelemetryStatsdReporter` to observe, format and report the Telemetry event we established here.
 In doing so, we'll abstract away the need for our custom handler _and_ our custom StatsD reporter.

 See you soon!